submariner-io/submariner-website/src/content/architecture/globalnet/_index.en.md

 Connectivity is only part of the solution as pods still need to know the IPs of services on remote clusters.

-This is achieved by enhancing [lighthouse](https://github.com/submariner-io/lighthouse) with support for GlobalNet.
+This is achieved by enhancing [lighthouse](https://github.com/submariner-io/lighthouse) with support for Globalnet.
 The Lighthouse controller adds the service's globalIp to the `ServiceImport` object that is distributed to all clusters.
 The [lighthouse plugin](https://github.com/submariner-io/lighthouse/tree/master/plugin/lighthouse) then uses the Service's globalIp when replying to DNS queries for the Service.